BackstagecrewIS/tictactoe/README.md

 * ### User Stories
   - #### First Time Visitor Goals

     a.
-As a first time visitor,
+As a first time visitor, I want to learn how to play the game.

   - #### Returning Visitor Goals

     a.
+As a returning visitor, I want to be able to play the game immediately.

-As a returning visitor,
+    b.
+As a returning visitor, I want to be able to play an opponent multiple times and keep score.

   - #### Frequent User Goals

     a.
+As a frequent user, I want to be able to play an opponent multiple times with an equal chance of either of us winning.

-As a frequent user,
+    b.
+As a frequent user, I want to be able to play different opponents.

 * Design Considerations
   - Colour Scheme

+  The colour scheme reflects the fact that this is a simple pen and paper game, so the game uses a black and white design.
+This is high contrast and easier to see for people with visual impairment.

   - Typography